Executive Assistant, People Operations

 Day to Day

 In this role, you'll be juggling multiple priorities simultaneously so the ideal person is someone that has the ability to exercise good judgment in a variety of situations and is hyper organized.
 We have a lot of great foundation and processes in place, so you’ll help own these and figure out how we can make them better over time.
-These include coordinating interviews, creating a great office experience (snacks, anniversaries, birthdays, thinking about office details, etc.), planning our bi-annual retreats, leading the onboarding process for new team members, and a range of special projects to support the Executive Team.
+These include coordinating interviews, creating a great office experience (snacks, anniversaries, birthdays, thinking about office details, etc.), overseeing facilities, planning company events (offsites, recruiting events, etc.), owning the onboarding process for new team members, and a range of special projects to support the Executive Team.
 One week you may be planning a three-day retreat for 30-50 people, figuring out the puzzles of everyone’s travel and the event schedule, and thinking about all the little details that will affect the feel of the event.
 Another week you may be auditing our new-employee onboarding process to diagnose why we have missed a step a couple times, tweaking our process to address that, and identifying those small touches that ensure new team members with a fantastic first day at the company.
-You may be the emcee for our weekly Town Hall, facilitating the discussion to keep everyone engaged and having a chance to jump in, and while keeping us to the agenda.
+You may be the emcee for our weekly Town Hall (Company All Hands Meeting), facilitating the discussion to keep everyone engaged and having a chance to jump in, and while keeping us to the agenda.

 This is an opportunity to help fix science education for the next generation.
 We are headquartered in San Francisco and this position is based in our office.